Measurement Methods and Models

 Cloud Spectrometer specMACS

-A hyper-spectral spectrometer for the spectral area 400 - 2500 nm, specMACS, is used for remote sensing of cloud properties.
+A hyper-spectral spectrometer and polarized imager for the spectral area 400 - 2500 nm, specMACS, is used for remote sensing of cloud properties.

-The scanning Metek MIRA-35 on the roof of our institute uses a wave length of 8 mm and is sensitive to cloud and rain particles.
-We use it to investigate cloud geometry and microphysics.
+Three cloud radars on the roof of our institute use wavelength between 3 mm and 3 cm and are sensitive to cloud and rain particles.
+We use them to investigate cloud geometry and microphysics.

 UV-Radiation: Measurement and Modelling